-The Houston Texans finally make an acquisition and retain rarely used offensive tackle Andrew Gardner.
+Your Houston Texans finally got into the acquiring spirit on Friday and re-signed offensive tackle Andrew Gardner.

 The Texans have signed restricted free agent T Andrew Gardner— Houston Texans (@HoustonTexans) March 15, 2013